 This propensity is assessed by the concepts of population, limited resources, disease and predation that will ultimately determine the struggle for survival among members of a species.

-As a result, favorable variations are more frequently passed than others and thus preserved over time, and this significant trend is called ‘Natural’.
+As a result, favourable variations are more frequently passed than others and thus preserved over time, and this significant trend is called ‘Natural’.

 This method, however, will result in a fundamental change in the character of a given species.